 Available Treatment Options

-Many treatment methods are available for spider veins and varicose veins, depending on the amount of veins present on the skin along with their severity.
+Many treatment methods are available for spider veins, depending on the amount of veins present on the skin along with their severity.
 Usually, those suffering from vein conditions desire treatment that is minimally invasive and fast acting, which is what you can find at Laserderm Dermatology & Cosmetic Laser Surgery.

-We utilize the Cynosure Elite+ laser for the removal of spider veins and varicose veins on the face, chest and legs.
+We utilize the Cynosure Elite+ laser for the removal of spider veins on the face, chest and legs.
 The Elite+ laser is ideal due to its dual-acting wavelengths, which allow treatment to be customizable for each patient.
 Additionally, the larger laser tip allows for a wider spot radius, meaning faster appointment times and fewer treatment sessions for you.
 Laser therapy targets the affected vein and emits short pulses of energy that cause the vein to collapse on itself.
 The accumulated blood is redirected into healthier veins and the destroyed vein is absorbed by other tissues in the body.

 Which Vein Treatment is Right for You?

 Determining the proper treatment method will rely on a physical examination performed by a physician at Lasederm Dermatology & Cosmetic Laser Surgery.

-We can assess the spider veins and varicose veins present on your skin and choose a treatment option based on the severity of your condition, the type of veins present and their location.
+We can assess the spider veins present on your skin and choose a treatment option based on the severity of your condition, the type of veins present and their location.
 Oftentimes, a combination of sclerotherapy and laser treatment will be used for the most effective results, and multiple treatment sessions may be necessary to eliminate veins completely.

 It’s important to note that while each treatment method may work to diminish unappealing veins, it will not prevent veins from surfacing in the future.
 To ensure the beauty of your skin and your vascular health, our physicians may recommend certain lifestyle changes that will keep vein conditions at bay.
 A change in diet or exercise routine, for instance, will improve your body’s blood circulation and strengthen your veins.
-If you would like more information about spider veins and varicose veins or to find out which one of our treatment options is right for you, please contact Laserderm Dermatology & Cosmetic Laser Surgery and schedule a consultation.
+If you would like more information about spider veins or to find out which one of our treatment options is right for you, please contact Laserderm Dermatology & Cosmetic Laser Surgery and schedule a consultation.